-If you have your mind set on attending a coding bootcamp, don’t let the price tag put you off.
+If you’re determined to attend a coding bootcamp, don’t let the price tag stop you.
 There are many options to help you take the first step toward a lucrative career.
 Software development is on the upward swing, and it’s a good time to get in if you have the interest.

 Ready to start shopping?
 SuperMoney’s loan offer engine can help you find the best rates available.

 - Occupational Outlook Handbook: Software Developers — U.S. Bureau of Labor Statistics